goauthentik/authentik/website/blog/2023-10-23-another-okta-breach/item.md

 ## Stay vigilant out there

 Lessons learned abound with every breach.
 Each of us in the software and technology area watch and learn from each attack.
-In the blog by BeyondTrust, they provide some valuable steps that customers and security teams can take to minimize …
+In the blog by BeyondTrust, they provide some valuable steps that customers and security teams can take to monitor for possible infiltration.

 Strong security relies on multiple layers, enforced processes, and defense-in-depth policies.